 The BGA came to life in the Prohibition Era.
 Alcohol was illegal yet more than 5,000 taverns and speakeasies thrived.
 City aldermen, who won their votes through fraud and ballot-box stuffing, ran illegal gambling houses and brothels.
 Chicago Mayor William "Big Bill" Thompson — known as one of the worst mayors of any major city at any time in the country’s history — was openly in cahoots with the infamous Al Capone mob.

 In May of 1923, a small group of clergymen, lawyers, editors and businessmen, under the guidance of E.J.
-Davis, director of the Anti-Saloon League, formed the Better Government Association to fight the corruption.
-They believed "public officials under close scrutiny would serve the public better; that the best voter was an informed one and the best citizen was an involved one."
+Davis, director of the Anti-Saloon League, formed the Better Government Association to fight corruption by exposing wrongdoing while informing and engaging voters.

 These inspired partnerships put unprecedented pressure on local and state politicians and public officials.
 It all started with Chicago Tribune reporter George Bliss.